RijoSLal/Project-Transformers/README.md

 # Project-Transformers
-Tutorials on implementing different types of Transformers using TensorFlow and keras.
+Tutorials on implementing different types of Transformers and generative models using TensorFlow and keras.
 Includes detailed explanations and code for various architectures